 A dream began back in the Fall of 1974, when the Upper Saucon Volunteer Fire Company began to investigate the need for an ambulance service in the rapidly growing township.
 These enterprising individuals, President of the fire company Elmer Wagner, and Chairman of the investigation committee Gerard Cozzolino, sought the advice of neighboring corps at Coopersburg, SeWyCo and Lower Milford as well as that of the Upper Saucon Police Department, thus beginning the labor of love that was to become known as the Upper Saucon Township Volunteer Fire Company Ambulance Corps (USTVFCAC).

-In August 1979, USTVFCAC was awarded the Pennsylvania Department of Health Certificate of Excellence for meeting or exceeding the State standards.
+In August 1979, USTVFCAC was awarded the Pennsylvania Department of Health Certificate of Excellence for meeting or exceeding state standards.